Concept art depicting spectators within virtual reality watching an ongoing video game match.

 Project brief and my role.

 Over a year, I worked on a small team consisting of Joe Wheeler, a senior interaction design lead, Jeremy Frye, a motion designer, and Tyler Esselstrum, a technical artist.
-Our goal was to investigate best practices and opportunities for virtual reality.
-We explored concepts from high up to iterating prototypes rapidly to visualize and demonstrate concepts for discussion.
+Our goal was to investigate best practices and opportunities in the realm of virtual reality.
+We explored concepts from sketching to building out prototypes in order to visualize and demonstrate concepts for discussion.
 My role was visual designer, illustrator, storyboarder, and at times, prototyper.

 A prototype that asked the question, how would an Xbox interface work in virtual reality.
 How would scrolling work if there was a floor?
 Would we utilize peripherals in a user's field of view?
 Could z-depth be used as a visual cue for information hierarchy?

 A virtual reality experience depends two things: immersion and presence.
-Immersion is the objective, quality of the sensory experience that reliant on the technology,?such as the quality of the displays in a HMD.
+Immersion is the objective, quality of the sensory experience that reliant on the technology--such as the quality of the displays in a HMD.
 Whereas presence is our psychological perception of being or existing in a virtual space.
-The latter we can design for.
-A user that looks down and sees they have body has a greater sense of presence than a user who is just a floating ghost.
-To design for presence in the avatar creation process, we were intentional about not separating you from your avatar - they're one and the same.
-We came up with three models to accomplish this.
+The latter we can more easily design for.
+For example, an experience user that looks down and sees they have body has a greater sense of presence than a user who is just a floating ghost.
+So when proceeding, we refocused our question to "What is the most present virtual reality experience for creating your avatar?".

 Mirror model: A mirror communicates that this avatar, what you see in front of you, is you.
 And you are changing your appearance by dressing yourself.